paypulse/paypulse.github.io/_posts/2017-12-03-I must have to Change study style!.md

 5. result of example. --> this will be a animation things.

 I am really excited to make this posting.
-I need to passion for code before posting . when many people see my blog, They have to get some kinds of impact.
+I need to passion for code before posting.
+If many people will see my blog, They would have to get some kinds of impact.

-The only way is crazy efforts, this is will give to me a better life and find a self-realization.
+The only way is crazy efforts, this will give to me a better life and find a self-realization.

 I am not a pretty but I can be a seductive woman.
 Having a competitive to ability , passion and vision.

+This is not impossible, just do not lazy and give it up. lazy is sweet but result is bitter.